Posted on

 It put this in the Least likely section.
 Next, let’s give it a NTLM hash.

 It failed to get spot on NTLM too.
-Just like its predecessors, it correctly detected the SHA-512 and SHA-256 hashes.
+However, it correctly detected the SHA-512 and SHA-256 hashes.

-If you have more number of hashes, giving it one by one can be cumbersome.
+If you have multiple hashes, giving it one by one can be cumbersome.
 Luckily, you can give them all at once by saving these hashes in a text file as shown below.

-and using “-f” option to specify the file.
+and using “-f” option to specify the text file containing hashes.

-nth -f <path to the file that has saved hashes>
+nth -f <path to the file that contains hashes>

 nth -b64 -t <base64 encoded string>

-It correctly decoded it as “hackercool” All the above are also encrypted hashes of the text “hackercool”.
+It correctly decoded the string.
+All the above hashes are also encrypted hashes of the text “hackercool”.
 Suppose you want the result to only display the most likely result, you can get this by using the “-a” option as shown below.

 nth -a -t <hash>

 If you observe the above images, you can see the banner of name-that-hash occupying lot of space.
-Just like me if this is putting you off, you can view result without banner using the “–no-banner” option.
+Just like me, if this is putting you off, you canalso view results without banner using the “–no-banner” option as shown below.

 Once go to the image above the above image, the one where we used the “-a” option.
 Once, carefully observe the result.
 It correctly detected the hash as SHA-512.
 Next to it, you can see the text “HC 1700 JtR: raw-sha512”.
 This is HashCat (HC stands for HashCat) and John (JtR stands for John The Ripper) information being displayed by the tool because the next thing you will do after identifying the hash is to crack it using Hashcat or John.
 This requires what you need to put into these tools to crack it.
 For example, let’s take a simpler hash.